Wudderda/StrategyGame/ReadMe.txt

-This is formation and unit scripts of our term project(RTS game) working in unity .
-I will update as new improvements are made
+This is formation and unit scripts of RTS game working in unity .
+I will update it as I made new improvements